yesco/minisquel/README.md

 - "minimal" in code/complexity (~1000 lines code)
 - fast hack for fun
-- do the simplest for the moment to add
+- do the simplest for the moment to add functionality
 - "not for professional use" :-D
 - no depencies other than linux/posix
 - limited sql